finos/symphony-bdk-java/README.md

 ![alert](readme/template_information.png)

-For more information about the standardized templates, take a look on https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java
+For more information about the standardized templates, take a look on https://github.com/SymphonyPlatformSolutions/sms-sdk-renderer-java.
+Also, check [Using Symphony standardized templates](#Using-Symphony-standardized-templates) session.

 ### Register quote command